Dishwasher Check Valve: Testing + Replacement Guide (2026)

 How to Replace a Dishwasher Check Valve

 Remove the lower dish rack, spray arm, and filter assembly.
-On most dishwashers, the spray arm twists or pulls off, and the filter lifts or twists counterclockwise.
+On most dishwashers, the spray arm twists or pulls off.
+The filter lifts or twists counterclockwise.

 The check valve sits in the sump area at the bottom of the tub, near the drain pump inlet.
 The removal method varies by brand: